MercuryTechnologies/opentelemetry-plugin/README.md

 - add the `opentelemetry-plugin` package as a build dependency of your package

-- add `ghc-options: -fplugin OpenTelemetry.Plugin` to your package
+- add `ghc-options: -plugin-package opentelemetry-plugin -fplugin OpenTelemetry.Plugin` to your package

 - configure the appropriate open telemetry environment variables